rasilvap/java-kubernates/README.md

 ## Learning Objectives

-Packaging applications using Docker
+Packaging applications using Docker.

-Building a Docker image with a Dockerfile and Jib Defining Kubernetes clusters
+Building a Docker image with a Dockerfile and Jib.

+Defining Kubernetes clusters.

-Deploying with standalone manifests
+Deploying with standalone manifests.

-Deploying with Helm charts
+Deploying with Helm charts.

-Deploying a Kubernetes cluster on AWS
+Deploying a Kubernetes cluster on AWS.

-Adding an Istio service mesh
+Adding an Istio service mesh.

-Shifting traffic with Istio
+Shifting traffic with Istio.

-Creating a deployment pipeline
+Creating a deployment pipeline.